tubbadu/OS-project/README.md

    make clone-repos
    ```

-4. Create the setup for the build environment:
+4. Create the setup for the build environment: (perhaps unnecessary?
+TODO)

    ```shell
    make create-setup-arm